cran/set6/README.md

     classes inheriting from `SetWrapper` to simpler sets.
 This allows users to perform operations with `simplify = FALSE` and then to change their mind.
-  - There are some inefficient loops implemented that will need refactoring for more efficient code.
+  - There are known bottlenecks that need to be fixed to massively improve speed and efficiency.
   - Adding more tutorials to make the interface easier for beginners, especially people new to R6